 - Make sure the storm has fully passed before going outside and assess damages before allowing children or animals out.

 - Keep dogs on a leash and cats in a carrier, and children close at hand.
-Displaced objects and fallen trees can disorient pets and sharp debris could harm them.
+Displaced objects, downed powerlines, and fallen trees can disorient or injure pets, and sharp debris could harm them as well.

-- Keep animals away from downed power lines and water that may be contaminated.
+- Keep animals away from sitting water that may be contaminated.